lcamargo82/teddy/README.md

 ### 2. Acesse a pasta do projeto api

-Acesse a pasta do projeto para configurar:
+Acesse a pasta do projeto backend para configurar o env:

 ```bash
 cd teddy/api